LanguagesArchitecture

 This might all sounds pretty obvious to Python veterans, but it was surprising to me.
 Maybe it will be surprising to others!

 Thanks for reading!
-If you want to discuss more, come by the r/Vale subreddit or the Vale discord, and if you enjoy these articles or want to support our efforts, please sponsor us on GitHub!
+If you want to discuss more, come by the r/Vale subreddit or the Vale discord.

 - Evan O